James White says Luke 23:34 is not inspired Scripture

 This is the reading found in the Majority of all Greek manuscripts as well as Sinaiticus original and Sinaiticus 2nd correction, A, C, D correction, E, F, G, H, K, L, M, Q, S, U, V, X, Gamma, Delta, Lambda, Pi, Psi, the Old Latin copies aur, b, c, e, f, ff2, l, r1, the Latin Vulgate, the Syriac Peshitta, Curetonian, Harclean, Palestinian, some Coptic Boharic, Slavonic, Georgian, Armenian, Ethiopic and Diatessaron 160-175 A.D. ancient versions.
 The whole sentence was originally in the Sinaitic mss.
 Then some scribe removed it, and then another scribe put the words back in the text.

-Luke 23:42 Father, forgive them; for they know not what they do.” is in the Diatessaron of the 2nd century.
+Luke 23:34 Father, forgive them; for they know not what they do.” is in the Diatessaron of Taitian circa 160 A.D. of the 2nd century.
+"And Jesus said, My Father, forgive them; for they know not what they do."

 However Vaticanus omits all the capital lettered words "Then said Jesus, Father, forgive them; for they know not what they do."
 But it has the rest of the verse - "And they parted his raiment, and cast lots."